 We always seek out the lesser known, unspoiled beaches for our travel experiences, and some of our favorites include: Cocalito Beach and Puerto Caribe in Punta Sal National Park, El Playon in Cayos Cochinos, La Ensenada Beach near Tela, Camp Bay in Roatan, and more.

-Almost 800 bird species have been identified in Honduras, but there’s always a chance there are more!
-Enjoying a prime location at the southernmost fringe of the North American migratory bird route, this is a birder’s paradise.
-The diverse ecosystems (tropical rain forest, tropical dry forest, pine-oak forest, pine savannah, cloud forests, mangrove forests, coastal dune, etc.) and relative small size, mean that a wide variety of birds find a home here which allows for an unparalleled birding experience.
-Highlights are many and include, but aren’t limited to, the endemic Honduran Emerald Hummingbird, Ocellated Quail, Blue-throated Motmot, Lovely Cotinga, Fulvous Owl, White-bellied Chachalaca, and the Green-breasted Mountain-gem.
-Our local expert birding guides are passionate about their work, and know the terrain perfectly.
+Almost 800 bird species have been identified in Honduras, but there’s always a chance that there are more to be found!
+A prime location in the North American migratory bird route, Honduras is a birder’s paradise.
+The diverse ecosystems (tropical rain forest, tropical dry forest, pine-oak forest, pine savanna, cloud forests, mangrove forests, coastal dune, etc.) and relative small country size, mean that a wide variety of birds find a home here which allows for an unparalleled birding experience.
+Highlights in our birding tours are many and include, but aren’t limited to the endemic Honduran Emerald Hummingbird, Ocellated Quail, Blue-throated Motmot, Lovely Cotinga, Fulvous Owl, White-bellied Chachalaca, and the Green-breasted Mountain-gem.
+We work with local birding guides that are passionate about their work, and know the terrain perfectly.
+Let us plan your birding trip to Honduras, the ideal birding destination.

 Roatan, Utila and Guanaja are the three largest islands on the Caribbean Sea off the coast of Honduras, and together with smaller cayes make up the Bay Islands.
 The Bay Islands are a popular SCUBA destination, and a great compliment to a Honduran trip.

 The Hog Cayes, or Cayos Cochinos, part of the same archipelago are an easy 30 minute boat ride from the mainland and make for a memorable day of sun and snorkel.
 We can also arrange fro overnight stays in cabins located in the Garifuna community of East End in Cayo Mayor, the largest of the cayes.
-Cabanas Laru Beya are a community owned enterprise.
+Cabanas Laru Beya is a community owned and operated enterprise, and we are happy to partner with them for our island getaway trips.

 At some point during your trip you will eat a Baleada.
 A tasty, practical, and versatile dish.
 In the simplest form, a Baleada is a wheat flour tortilla filled with re-fried red beans and fresh crumbled cheese.
 Nowadays many other toppings are offered including: avocado, crema, fried pork, grilled beef, stewed chicken, pickled onios, and assorted hot sauces.
 A delicious energy boost enjoyed for breakfast and dinner.
 Two cities claim the origin of the baleada: San Pedro Sula and La Ceiba, each with a colorful story.